jasperboyd/jasperboyd/README.md

 	8. Expanding Album art for Recording section
 	9. Add PDF version of resume
 	10. Add JQuery to links on welcome page
+		- nav balls should lightup when hovering over link
+		- link should cause the same effect as clicking on the nav ball.

 ##Features for Later Versions: